xmtp/xmtp-dot-org/docs/dev-concepts/ux-best-practices.md

 - If needed, use XMTP brand assets provided here: [XMTP brand guidelines](https://github.com/xmtp/brand)

-- Provide ENS name resolution.
+- Resolve popular namespaces such as ENS, .lens, cb id, and so forth.
 For example, here is ENS name resolution in [xmtp.chat](https://xmtp.chat/):

   <img src={ensnameresolution} style={{width:"400px"}}/>

+  To achieve this functionality, consider using the [Everyname](https://www.everyname.xyz/) resolution service.

 - Provide error messaging when a user enters an address in the **To** field and the address hasn't created an XMTP identity.

   <img src={noxmtpidentity} style={{width:"500px"}}/>